philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 - [#381] Rowing - now captures AvgStrokeDistance
 - [#374] Rowing - can now configure PreferredLapType for Row workouts
-- [#358] Begin publishing Docker Images on GitHub Packages
-- [#358] Introduce new Docker major version Release tag - allows you to pin to all updates to a major version i.e. `v3`
 - [#366] WebUI - Can now Clear your Peloton or Garmin Password via the UI
 - [#301] WebUI - Better feedback and error handling when saving Settings changes
+- [#358] Docker - Begin publishing Docker Images on GitHub Packages
+- [#358] Docker - Introduce new Docker major version Release tag - allows you to pin to all updates to a major version i.e. `v3`
 - [#310] Docker - Arm 32bit image is now available

 ## Changes